 but you can also play around with the stitch sizes if you’re looking for a more playful or organic touch, and just as with the back stitch, smaller stitches will help create curves that look smoother.

-What Can I Do with the Running Stitch?
+What To Do with the Running Stitch

 Well, it’s often used for outlining shapes and lines, and it’s also used for decorative elements.
 It can also be used as a fill, and there are several ways it can be laid out, thus the look and texture can vary depending on what you’re going for!
 I think that’s kind of exciting!